A Model and Survey of Distributed Data-Intensive Systems: A Unifying Model for Data-Intensive Systems

 \subsection{Functional model}

 \fig{model:functional} depicts the functional model of a data-intensive system.
 The resulting classification criteria are in \tab{criteria:functional}.
 A data-intensive system offers data management and processing functionalities to external \emph{clients}.
 Clients can register and start \emph{driver programs}, which are the parts of the application logic that interact with the data-intensive system and exploit its functionalities.
 Specifically, during its execution, a driver program can \emph{invoke} one or more \emph{jobs}, which are the largest units of execution that can be offloaded onto the \emph{distributed computing infrastructure} made available by the data-intensive system.
-A driver program may execute \emph{client-side} or \emph{system-side}, depending on the specific system.
-Some systems decouple activation from registration (we say that driver execution time is \emph{on start}) while others do not (we say that driver execution time is \emph{on registration}).
+Depending on the specific system, a driver program may execute \emph{client-side} or \emph{system-side}.
+Some systems decouple activation of driver programs from their registration, in this case we say that driver execution time is \emph{on start}, otherwise we say that it is \emph{on registration}.
 To exemplify, in a DMS a driver program may be a stored procedure that combines code expressed in some general purpose programming language with one or more queries (the jobs) expressed in the language offered by the engine (e.g., SQL).
 Stored procedures typically run system-side every time a client activates them (on start).
-Their benefits may include pre-compilation of jobs on registration and reduced latency in the communication between the driver program and the jobs.
 Similarly, in a DPS, the driver program may be a piece of Java code that spawns one or more distributed computations (the jobs) written using the API offered by the data processing engine.
 In this context, the driver program will typically run system-side on registration.